Innis Brown: 1905

+1906

+He spent the 1906 season as the head football coach at Southwestern Presbyterian University – now Rhodes College – in Clarksville, Tennessee.

 Mexico

 Upon graduation, he went to Mexico as a civil engineer.

 Referee

 By 1912 he was a referee throughout the South, chosen by the Atlanta Constitution to pick its All-Southern team that year.

 Sportswriter

 Having served as editor on Vanderbilt's campus newspaper, the Hustler, Brown began his writing career on the old Nashville American in 1906.
 He eventually took charge of the sports section of the Atlanta Journal, succeeding his personal friend Grantland Rice.

 Golf

 Brown was also an avid golfer, being the managing editor of American Golfer in 1919 with Rice.